text-mask/text-mask/README.md

 ### Robust

-Text Mask supports pasting, browser auto-fill, and all operations that a user would expect while interacting with text.
+Text Mask supports pasting, browser auto-fill, and all operations that a user would expect while interacting with an input field.

-It works on mobile, has no 3rd party dependencies, and has very a tiny footprint.
+It works on mobile, has no 3rd party dependencies, and has a tiny footprint (around 4KB gzipped).

 ## For any questions, suggestions, or feature requests